 Tax Evasion Statistics: Just How Damaging Is it to Not Pay Your Taxes?

 Examinations by the Internal Revenue Service are rare and actual convictions are even rarer.
-However, the gap between the taxes owed and the taxes collected by the federal government is around $450 billion.
+However, the gap between the taxes owed and the taxes collected by the federal government has surged toward $688 billion annually.

 (Fortune)